xin-hedera/hedera-mirror-node/docs/runbook/upgrade-k8s-version-citus-nodepool.md

 ## Problem

-Need to update k8s version for Citus Node Pool(s)
+Need to update k8s version for clusters with citus installed

 ## Prerequisites